fouwels-org/os-next/README.md

 ## CI
 CI will build, verify, scan, and statically check the build and uinit.
 The use of docker/buildkit allows build dependencies to be scanned at build and integration time.
 See `.github/workflows` for specific steps.

-## History
-Developed within Lagoni Engineering, subsequently acquired by Belcan International.
-Licensed as open source and continued in development by the original authors.

 ## License
 Apache-2.0 and/or Apache-2.0 compatible